 He is survived by his son, Arnold L. Greenleaf of Claremont, NH and his daughter, Victoria Duffy and her husband, John, of Stratham, NH, two grandchildren, Elisha Greenleaf of Phoenix, AZ, Jeffrey Hanson of Rochester, NH and three great grandchildren.
 He also has two surviving siblings, a sister Maxine Guimond of Newport, NH and a brother, Howard S. Greenleaf of Derry, NH.

 Visitation will be held at the Newton-Bartlett Funeral Home in Newport on Monday, January 14th from 6 to 8 pm with a memorial service with military honors starting promptly at 7:30.
-Burial will be on June 28th at Pine Grove Cemetery, to commemorate what would have been Arnold & Virginia’s 72nd wedding anniversary where they will be buried together.
+Burial will be on June 28th at 11 am at Pine Grove Cemetery, to commemorate what would have been Arnold & Virginia’s 72nd wedding anniversary where they will be buried together.

 The family requests that in lieu of flowers memorial contributions be made to a charity of your choice.